Let us support you to act and help save a life

 Why is good and regular CPR training not enough to perform effective CPR?

 Studies show that many CPR skills acquired at a first aid course are forgotten after just three months, and most after 6 months.
-This life-saving knowledge will slowly vanish if not properly maintained or regularly trained, which is possible with CorPatch®.
+This life-saving knowledge will slowly vanish if not properyly maintained or regularly trained, which is possible with CorPatch®.

-It can be a very stressful experience to witness a cardiac arrest, and this can cause the bystander to panic or not do anything at all out of fear of making the problem worse.
+It can be a very stressful experience to witness a cardiac arrest, and this can cause the bystander to panic or not to do anything at all out of fear of making the problem worse.
 Regular training cannot predict the actual reactions from the bystander, but you are better prepared for the situation.
-Hopefully, the free CorPatch® app will increase your confidence to act, and when connected to a CorPatch®, it will guide and help you perform high quality CPR.
+Hopefully, the free CorPatch® app will increase your confidence to act, and when connected to a CorPatch®, it will guide and help you to perfom high quality CPR.

 How much time do I use on CorPatch® before I begin to perform CPR?

-We recommend that you place the free CorPatch® app on the home screen of your smartphone, so it is easy to find.
+We recommend that you place the free CorPatch® app on the home screen on your smartphone, so it is easy to find.
 This way you are also informed about all relevant news on guidelines and other news related to cardiac arrest.

 How can I be sure that CorPatch® makes a difference when I perform CPR?

 CorPatch® and the free CorPatch® app are developed to empower you to act, if you witness a cardiac arrest.
-The CorPatch® and app will guide you to perform quality CPR, but it cannot ‘do it for you’ e.g. give compressions or rescue breaths.
+The CorPatch® and app will guide you to perfom quality CPR, but it cannot ‘do it for you’ e.g. give compressions or rescue breaths.
 It is a supplement that makes it easier to perform quality CPR as you will receive live guidance on your performance, if you have a CorPatch® connected to the free app.

 We always recommend you sign up for a first aid course to gain the relevant CPR knowledge, which you can combine with the skills acquired through CorPatch®.

-Some AEDs can measure compression depth when you perform CPR.
+Some AED's can measure compression depth when you perform CPR.
 Why should I use CorPatch® instead?

 Many AED models can only provide a metronome-like rhythm to guide the rescuer, while mainly new AEDs are able to measure the compression depth and frequency.
 The main function of an AED is to shock the heart and hopefully ensure ordinary hearth-rhythm – not to guide compressions.